raistef/raistef.github.io/README.md

-A Responsive Free One Page Portfolio Website template Thos theme was created by JohnDoe
+Portfolio based on a theme created by JohnDoe